First up, everything that happens before the day the of your shoot.

 Photographer.
 Maker.
 Nerd.
 Mom.
 Wife.
 Plant-lover.
 Francophile.
 A great day is lounging around at home reading, organizing, playing with the kids and cooking fresh food from scratch.

 Welcome to this 3-part series about boudoir photography: what to expect before, during and after a boudoir photo shoot.
-Think of this as a window into one of my boudoir photo shoots, and a how-to guide to boudoir photography that you can use regardless of where you...
+Finally, you get to see your photos!

 Welcome to this 3-part series about what actually happens before, during and after a boudoir photoshoot.
-Think of this as a window into one of my boudoir photoshoots, and a how-to guide that you can use regardless of where you get your shoot done.
-On to your big day,...
+On to your big day, the day the of your shoot.